jackc/tern/README.markdown

 your SSH host would be pg.example.com and your database host would be `localhost`.

-Tern will automatically use an SSH agent if available.
+Tern will automatically use an SSH agent or `~/.ssh/id_rsa` if available.

 ## Embedding Tern